bredele/unix-philosophy/slides.md

 <br>
 * 15 lines of code max / function
 * Do not make assumptions
-* Do not mixup refactoring and premature optimization
+* Do not confuse refactoring and premature optimization

 --

 # Rule of least surprises
-<div class="center">Always do the least surprising</div>
+<div class="center">Always do the least surprising thing</div>
 <br>
 <br>
 <br>
 <div class="center">
-	The easiest programs are those that demand the least new learning from the user.
+	The best programs are those that demand the least new learning from the user.
 </div>

 --